KirDor/alteo_data_process/README.md

 ### Notes:
 - Ensure that the path and date are correctly formatted and valid.
-- The script assumes that the JSON files have a specific naming convention and contain expected data fields, so ensure your files match these expectations.
+- The script assumes that the JSON files have a specific naming convention and contain expected data fields.

 ### Used libaries: